TAG Dynamics unveils new brand and four groundbreaking vehicles at Eurosatory 2024

 The new vehicles represent the pinnacle of cutting-edge technology and rigorous R&D efforts, designed to offer unparalleled protection and performance in the most demanding environments

-TAG Dynamics is excited to announce its official launch at the Eurosatory 2024 event, marking a significant milestone in the company's evolution as a leader in advanced armored vehicle technology and safety solutions.
+TAG Dynamics, a Ras Al Khaimah free zone entity, is excited to announce its official launch at the Eurosatory 2024 event in Paris, France, marking a significant milestone in the company's evolution as a leader in advanced armored vehicle technology and safety solutions.
 Building on over 15 years of experience in manufacturing armored vehicles, TAG Dynamics is set to showcase its commitment to innovation, customer focus, and product development with the release of four new state-of-the-art vehicles: The Velox ISV, The Robur LT-300, The ARX NS-II and the Sicarius UGV

 TAG Dynamics' debut at Eurosatory is a testament to its ambitious growth plans and dedication to meeting the strategic operational needs of its customers.
 The new vehicles represent the pinnacle of cutting-edge technology and rigorous R&D efforts, designed to offer unparalleled protection and performance in the most demanding environments.